Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Experiments

-In this section, we evaluate the continual pretrained FinLLaMA model.
-We reproduce the results of competitor models where possible and report the best publicly available scores or those we reproduced ourselves.
+In this section, we evaluate the continual pretrained FinLLaMA model using 26 datasets spanning 11 critical financial tasks, categorized into financial-NLP tasks (Sentiment Analysis, Classification, QA, and Named Entity Recognition) and financial-specific tasks (Misinformation, Math, Credit Scoring, Fraud Detection, Financial Distress, Claim Analysis, Decision Making, Auditing and Risk \& Compliance).
+We compare its performance against competitor models by reproducing their results where possible or reporting the best publicly available scores.